Index estimates for harmonic Gauss maps: Introduction

 \subsection{Acknowledgments}

+We would like to thank the anonymous referee for a careful reading of the manuscript and for several valuable comments that helped to improve the presentation.

 The authors are grateful to Cezar Oniciuc and Dorel Fetcu for their helpful conversations and valuable comments on this work.
 The first author was partially supported by FAPEAL (E:60030.0000000323/ 2023).
-The second author acknowledges support from the ICTP through the Associates Programme (2022-2027) and from CNPq (Grants 405468/2021-0 and 11136/2023-0).
+The second author acknowledges support from the ICTP through the Associates Programme (2022-2027), from CNPq (Grants 405468/2021-0 and 11136/2023-0.
+This work was also carried out within the CAPES--Math AmSud project \emph{New Trends in Geometric Analysis} (CAPES, Grant 88887.985521/2024-00).